elucidat/lms-integration-example/README.md

 ## Where the files are

-In Code Igniter, the controllers are stored in
+In CodeIgniter, the controllers are stored in

 ```
 application/controllers